ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 ### Accepting Jettons from users through a centralized wallet

 :::info
-To prevent a bottleneck in incoming transactions to a single wallet, it is suggested to accept deposits across multiple wallets and to expand the number of these wallets as needed.
+To prevent a bottleneck of incoming transactions to a single wallet, it is suggested to accept deposits across multiple wallets and to expand the number of these wallets as needed.
 :::

 In this scenario, the payment service creates a unique memo identifier for each sender disclosing